AW-0811/GAN-Animal-Generation-and-Latent-Space-Interpretation/README.md

 ---

 ## **Project Overview**

-This project explores both Conditional (ACGAN) and Unconditional GAN architectures to generate realistic animal images using the [AFHQv2 512×512 animal faces dataset](https://www.kaggle.com/datasets/dimensi0n/afhq-512).
-The conditional model allows for class-controlled image generation, while the unconditional counterpart serves as a baseline of sorts, to evaluate the performance of a GAN without class guidance.
-Together, they provide a holistic view of how class conditioning and latent space structure affect output quality and interpretability of the latent space.
+This project implements both **Conditional GAN (ACGAN)** and **Vanilla (Unconditional) GAN** architectures for generating realistic animal face images using the [AFHQv2 512×512 dataset](https://www.kaggle.com/datasets/dimensi0n/afhq-512).
+- The **Conditional GAN** allows class-controlled generation.
+- The **Vanilla GAN** serves as a baseline without label guidance.

+Together, these models provide insight into how class conditioning impacts image quality, training stability, and interpretability of the latent space.

 ---

-## **Code Structure**

-### **Conditional GAN**
-1. `ACGAN.py` — for training the model
-2. `Generateimages.py` — generates images by loading the trained generator through the `.pth` file
-3. `interpolate.py` — for latent space exploration
-4. `Images over epochs` — folder showcasing generated images throughout checkpoints during training
-5. `Interpolation results` — folder containing some of the better interpolation results
-6. `Plots` — folder for loss graphs and image comparisons
-7. `Generated images and vectors` — folder containing generated images along with their corresponding latent vectors
-8. Saved model weights for the discriminator and generator at epoch 80 and 99 (generalization at epoch 80 found to be better)

----

-### **Vanilla GAN**
-1. `Unconditional GAN.py` — for training the model
-2. `save images and vectors.py` — generates images by loading the trained generator through the `.pth` file
-3. `latent space exploration.py` — for latent space exploration
-4. `Fake images over epochs` — folder showcasing generated images throughout checkpoints during training
-5. `Interpolation examples` — folder containing the interpolation results
-6. `Generated images` — folder containing generated images
-7. `generated vectors` — folder containing the generated vectors
-8. Saved model weights for the discriminator and generator at epoch 99

----

 ## **Installation**

-Follow the steps below to set up the project on your local machine:
+To run this project locally:

 ```bash
 # 1. Clone the repository